TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 https://osf.io/fv7ed/files/osfstorage

-Saving the NeuroMod internal data structure in the .nwb (Neuroscience withouth borders) format is handled by the MatNWB toolbox via a custom compatibility function.
+Saving the NeuroMod internal data structure in the .nwb (Neuroscience without borders) format is handled by the MatNWB toolbox via a custom compatibility function.

 Check out **MatNWB**: